voyagecnft/voyageResources/README.md

 **Floating Continents** - Each floating continent produces resources equal 8 continents(2 for each resource value) and does not have to pay any taxes to its host planet.

+**Resource Multipliers**

+**Planet** - If a particular wallet holds sister planets of a particular sister group, there is a resource multiplier for all the planets inside that wallet belonging to that sister group.

+    hey